lemonrock/rdma-core/README.md

 Crates are present in the `workspace` folder along with IntelliJ module files.

+Pull requests are not likely to be accepted at this time.

 ## Licensing

 The license for this project is MIT.